-For students who have come to the end of their enrolment in the Thesis or Dissertation, but have not yet completed their research to a suitable state for submission, one extension of one further semester can be applied for.
+For students who have come to the end of their enrolment in the Thesis or Dissertation, but have not yet completed their research to a suitable state for submission, one extension of one

 An application must be received prior to the original due date of the research project.
-If an extension application is not received and the paper is not submitted by the due date, the enrolment will be considered to have lapsed and the student will be awarded a grade of "Did Not Complete" (DNC).
+If an extension application is not received and the paper is not submitted by the due date, the enrolment will be considered to have lapsed and the student will be awarded a grade of "Did

-- A maximum of one extension per thesis/dissertation will be granted. - Extensions will only be considered for those enrolled in the final portion of their thesis or dissertation. - The student should use the Application for Extension to Thesis/Dissertation Form. - This application must be supported in writing by the research supervisor. - Conditions may be placed on the extension, such as meeting milestones. - The form should be submitted for consideration to the Postgraduate Committee, via the Postgraduate Administrator.
+A maximum of one extension per thesis/dissertation will be granted.

+Extensions will only be considered for those enrolled in the final portion of their thesis or

+The student should use the Application for Extension to Thesis/Dissertation Form.

+This application must be supported in writing by the research supervisor.

+Conditions may be placed on the extension, such as meeting milestones.

+• The form should be submitted for consideration to the Postgraduate Committee, via the Postgraduate Administrator.
 There is a cost of \$800 to apply for extended status.